Joshua Mancha

-Joshua Dalai Mancha García (born 5 October 2004) is a Mexican footballer who plays as an attacking midfielder for Liga MX club Santos Laguna.
+Joshua Dalai Mancha García (born 5 October 2004) is a Mexican footballer who plays as an attacking midfielder for Spanish club Sporting Atlético.

 International career

 Mancha was called up to the under-20 team by Luis Ernesto Pérez to participate at the 2021 Revelations Cup, where Mexico won the competition.
 He was called up again to the Mexico U20 team this time by Adrián Sánchez to participate at the 2022 Revelations Cup, scoring one goal in three appearances, where Mexico won the competition.